games-automata-play/games-automata-play.github.io/_posts/2018-09-04-class_sequences.md

 $$\sum_{n \ge 0} n^p \lambda^n X^{k \cdot n}$$

 is in Rat.
 We leave this last (easy) step to the reader.

+From there one easily obtains the other two characterisations in terms of formal series or linear recurrent sequences whose eigenvalues are roots of rational numbers.

 ### Application: the Fibonacci sequence